nycbeardo/nycbeardo/README.md

 ### HEY

-I am a Frontend Developer and UI/UX designer based in NYC
+I am a Frontend Developer and UI/UX designer based in NYC.

 ## 💪🏾 Current Work
 ______________________________________________________________________________________